Useful pages on the regulator website

 Aggressive approach to enforcing regulations

-The new government’s approach to the supervision and sanctioning of money laundering and illegal fiscal and taxation activities (which categorises illegal fiscal and taxation activities as organised criminal activities) is aggressive, which implies a joint effort by the CNBV and many other governmental entities to ensure the constant and thorough supervision of regulated financial entities.
+The new government’s approach to the supervision and sanctioning of money laundering, financing terrorism and illegal fiscal and taxation activities (which categorises illegal fiscal and taxation activities as organised criminal activities) is aggressive, which implies a joint effort by the CNBV and many other governmental entities to ensure the constant and thorough supervision of regulated financial entities.
+This approach seems to be one that will prevail during the current administration, since it has been employed to strengthen the position of the government in regard to crime fighting.

 - Lack of workforce and operation capabilities: as part of the reorganisation of the CNBV by the new government, amendments to relevant laws in connection with public services were approved, setting salary limits and eliminating some positions, which in turn affects the CNBV’s workload.
 In consequence, the CNBV has a diminished workforce, adversely affecting its response times and its resolution of matters.
 Furthermore, as per the new regulations, the CNBV may not be able to attract new talent.